DharaniPulimamidi/multi-cloud-active-active-deployment/Project6_MultiCloud_ActiveActive.md

 - [ ] GitHub Actions pipeline YAML
 - [ ] Runbook + DR test logs
 - [ ] README with deployment steps and how to run local tests

 ---

-## Next steps (what I can generate for you right now)
-- Export the Mermaid diagram to PNG/SVG and add to `docs/`.
-- Generate the Terraform module files for AWS Lambda and Azure Function (full `main.tf`, `variables.tf`, `outputs.tf`).
-- Produce the GitHub Actions YAML `ci/pipeline.yml` ready to paste.
-- Generate the sample app code repository layout and a data seed script.

-Tell me which artifacts you want produced first and I will create them in the repo and note where to copy them from in the canvas.

----